 Any localized propagation delays or multipath signal reception cause biases to the GPS ranging measurements that cannot be differenced by traditional DGPS single or double differencing techniques.
-Generally speaking, single point positioning systems are not too concerned with multipath reception, as the system errors are quite large to begin with.
+SA contributes the most errors when it is active.
+Generally speaking, single point positioning systems are not too concerned with multipath reception unless SA is inactive so that multipath and ionospheric errors are the largest.
 However, multipath is recognized as the greatest source of errors encountered by a system operating in differential mode.
-It has been discussed that careful site selection and good antenna design combined with a choke ring ground plane are fairly effective means of reducing multipath reception.
+It has been discussed that careful site selection and the GPSAntenna model 600, or good antenna design combined with a choke ring ground plane are very effective in reducing multipath reception.